- Jul 14, 2018

 Shenmue Dojo as a forum and as a community values inclusivity and seeks to provide a welcoming space for all members to come together to discuss video games and more.
 We do not tolerate behaviour or language that is racist, sexist, homophobic, transphobic, or otherwise maliciously exclusionary with regard to identity.
 Our mission is to foster an environment that brings people together in open dialogue.
 We might not see each other face to face, but behind each username is another human being who may have a different background.
 Accordingly, the Cardinal Rule for using the Shenmue Dojo's website and services is to be mindful of the above and to enter dialogue in good faith.

 The Shenmue Dojo User Agreement sets forth a non-exclusive list of prohibited activities.
-Shenmue Dojo reserves the exclusive right to use its discretion in taking any action against a user who violates the User Agreement, from account suspension (temporary banning) to account termination (permanent banning).
+Shenmue Dojo reserves the exclusive right to use its discretion in taking any action against a user, from account suspension (temporary banning) to account termination (permanent banning).

 VI.
 Posting Etiquette

 - Please be polite: Please be respectful and polite when posting in threads.
 This includes when addressing other users and when posting about the topic at hand.
 You can post in a thread without making it personal or insulting other users.
 Impolite posting and using improper grammar and spelling is frowned upon here.
 Consistently low quality posts can lead to a ban.